About Santa Paula Canyon Falls (Santa Paula Canyon Punch Bowls)

 The campground basically consisted of about three (maybe four) fire pits with one of them accessing a steeply climbing “trail” with a distant top down view of the Santa Paula Canyon Falls.

-However, in hindsight, I should have continued following the path, which then steeply climbed the other side of the ravine before veering downstream.
+With hindsight being 20/20, I didn’t make that mistake again on a subsequent visit as I followed the trail (now the Last Chance Trail), which then steeply climbed the other side of the ravine before veering downstream.

 Finally, the main trail then reached a trail junction, where the path on the left steeply descended towards the base of Santa Paula Canyon Falls.

-During my visit, someone had put a rope on that descending trail though I didn’t find that it was necessary.
+During my 2021 visits, someone had put a rope on that descending trail though I didn’t find that it was necessary.

-Overall, reaching this waterfall and “Lower Punch Bowl” was about 0.3-mile of hiking from the Big Cone Camp.
+Overall, reaching this waterfall and the “Lower Punch Bowl” was about 0.3-mile of hiking from the Big Cone Camp (or roughly 3.9 miles from the Santa Paula Canyon Trailhead or 7.8 miles round-trip).

-Even though I didn’t do this scramble, more than 75% of the visitors that I encountered on my visit actually went this way (whether intentionally or not).
+Even though I didn’t do this scramble, more than 75% of the visitors that I encountered on my visits actually went this way (whether intentionally or not).

-The Fillmore locals that I chatted with told me that they generally go up this way and then back the sanctioned way.
+The Fillmore locals that I chatted with on my first visit told me that they generally go up this way and then back the sanctioned way.

-However, other people who didn’t know any better appeared to have struggled to reach the main waterfall, and they actually asked me to guide them on the sanctioned trail to the Big Cone Camp on the way back.
+However, other people who didn’t know any better appeared to have struggled to reach the main waterfall, and a couple of them actually asked me to guide them on the sanctioned trail to the Big Cone Camp on the way back.

-As a result, it was quite clear to me that this unsanctioned creekside trail didn’t save any time, and it yielded minimal benefits (i.e. the additional waterfalls along the way were very puny).
+As a result, it was quite clear to me that this unsanctioned creekside trail didn’t save any time, and it yielded minimal benefits (i.e. the additional waterfalls along the way were said to be very puny).

 The Next Series Of Punch Bowls And Water Slides Beyond Santa Paula Canyon Falls

-While most people may be content with the main Santa Paula Canyon Falls and its punch bowl (which I can totally see why it can get crowded here), there were actually more to explore further upstream.
+Thus, I can totally see why it can get crowded here, but there were actually more waterfalls and punch bowls to explore further upstream.

-So backtracking back to the trail junction just above the steep rope-aided section, I then continued to follow it around a bend, which yielded a precarious top down view of the punch bowl that I was just at.
+So backtracking up to the trail junction just above the steep rope-aided section and the Last Chance Trail, we’d then continue to follow it around a bend to continue further in the upstream direction.

 Although I was content to view them from above, the locals pointed out to me that I could have crossed the creek above the uppermost of these immediate waterfalls, then backtrack downstream to a rope-aided descent.